 A combination of algae eating fish, shrimp, and snails will do a good job controlling the algae in your aquarium.
 You must understand that algae control is not algae eradication.
 You should never rely only on the algae eaters.
 They will help, but not a cure-it-all solution by itself.

 Natural Competitors for Algae Control

 Since the algae is a simple form of life, it can be out-competed by real aquatic plants if the plants are given what they need.
-CO2 injection is a good way to boost plants’ competitiveness.
-With more CO2, plants will start to absorb large amount of nutrients from the water and at the same time it will starve the algae.
+CO2 injection is a great way to boost plants’ competitiveness.
+With more CO2, plants will start to absorb a large number of nutrients from the water, and at the same time, it will starve the algae.
 This method only works for heavily planted aquariums.

-You have to remember there will always be algae in the water because you can never eradicate algae completely.
+You have to remember there will always be algae in the water because you can never eradicate algae.
 Even if you can’t see it, it will still “boom” if the conditions are “right.”
-Keeping your aquarium well maintained along with a good cleaning crew will keep the algae in control.
+Keeping your aquarium well maintained along with a good cleaning crew will keep the algae under control.